Terms And Conditions

-3.1 The Customer has the right to cancel the order at any time provided that such cancellation takes
+3.1 The Customer has the right to cancel the order at any time provided that such cancellation takes place:

 - 3.1.1 at a reasonable time before the Service Provider is to commence with the work or any portion thereof (including site visits, inspections), then no cancellation fee will be levied;

-The Service Provider may not disclose any of the Customer’s personal information other than for the purpose set out in this agreement, unless required by a court of law or under any applicable legislation.
+The Service Provider may not disclose any of the Customer’s personal information other that for the purpose set out in this agreement, unless required by a court of law or under any applicable legislation.